hSaria/ChromaTerm/readme.md

 cd ChromaTerm--/src/ && ./configure && make install
 ```

-> You must have PCRE2 installed.
-E.g. `brew install pcre2` or `apt-get install pcre2`.
+> You must have PCRE2 development installed.
+E.g. `brew install pcre2` or `apt install libpcre2-dev`.
 For more info, see https://pcre.org

 > The `install` parameter is optional; it will copy `ct` to /usr/local/bin